natea/django-deployer/README.rst

     $ fab setup

 	We need to ask a few questions before we can deploy your Django app
-	* What is your Django project directory name?
+    * What is your Django settings module? [settings]
-	  (This usually contains your settings.py and a urls.py) mywebsite
-	* What is your Django settings module? [mywebsite.settings]
+    * Where is your manage.py file? [./manage.py]
-	* Where is your requirements.txt file? [requirements.txt] mywebsite/requirements/project.txt
+    * Where is your requirements.txt file? [requirements.txt]
     * What version of Python does your app need?
 [Python2.7]
     * What is your STATIC_URL? [/static/]
     * What is your MEDIA_URL? [/media/]
-	* Which provider would you like to deploy to (dotcloud, openshift, appengine)? appengine
+    * Which provider would you like to deploy to (dotcloud, appengine, stackato, openshift)?
-	* What's your Google App Engine application ID (see https://appengine.google.com/)? djangodeployermezz
+    * What's your Google App Engine application ID (see https://appengine.google.com/)?
-	* What's the full instance ID of your Cloud SQL instance (should be in format "projectid:instanceid" found at https://code.google.com/apis/console/)? djangomezzanine:djangomezzdb
+    * What's the full instance ID of your Cloud SQL instance (should be in format "projectid:instanceid" found at https://code.google.com/apis/console/)?
-	* What's your database name? appenginedemo
+    * What's your database name?
-	* Where is your Google App Engine SDK location? [/usr/local/google_appengine] Creating a deploy.yml with your app's deploy info...
+    * Where is your Google App Engine SDK location? [/usr/local/google_appengine]
+    * What do you want to set as the admin password?
+	Creating a deploy.yml with your app's deploy info...
 	Created /Users/nateaune/Dropbox/code/paasbakeoff/deploy.yml